parkerfly38/BKTestTrack/README.md

 This application has not been tested against Lucee.
 I welcome any attempt to get it working, please feel free to fork this repo into a Lucee version.

+Depending on whether you host in Windows or Linux/OS X, you will need to adjust .htaccess or web.config appropriately to configure URL rewriting or routing.
+Example files are included in this repo.